 In the first instance we suggest you contact the form tutor by e-mail and they will be able to get back to you when they are not teaching.
 You can also contact the subject teachers in a similar way.
 If you need to speak to someone, urgently or otherwise, you are always welcome to book an appointment.
 Chauncy contacts can be found here.

 Chauncy strives to be an inclusive school offering a broad and balanced curriculum for all our students from our local community.
 During their school career, some students may require additional provision to achieve their potential and the SEN team work alongside our teaching staff to offer some students appropriate support – guided by our transition process, professional advice, observations or diagnostic assessment.
+Interventions will aim to be evidence-based and time-limited, to build skills and independence.
 Parents are informed of the provision in place for their child and have opportunities to discuss this with the SENCo or the most appropriate member of the SEN team throughout the year.
-Information on each child’s specific needs, and appropriate strategies to support their learning, is shared with all teaching staff to ensure a co-ordinated approach.
+Information on each child’s specific needs, and appropriate strategies to support their learning, is shared with all teaching staff to ensure a coordinated approach.